PeterConstable/PythonTutorial/12_List_Comprehensions.md

 In [lesson 8](8_List_Tuple_Range.md#ranges), we saw that the `range()` function generates a sequence of numbers, and that we could use ```list(range(n))``` to create a ```list``` object with the sequence of numbers.
 In this lesson, we'll learn about _list comprehensions_ which are a more general and flexible way to generate lists.

+When comparing different programming, we can find that each has particular ways of doing things that are very convenient and, therefore, are often used when coding in that language.
+List comprehensions are one of the features of Python that are considered very _"Pythonic"_!

 * [Basic list comprehensions](#basic-list-comprehensions)
 * [`for` expression with multiple element variables](#for-expression-with-multiple-element-variables)
 * [Using multiple `for` expressions](#using-multiple-for-expressions)